 Sea routes like the Suez Canal, Panama Canal, Strait of Malacca, Dover, etc. are core routes linking major continents and passing through countries with high import or export demands.
 These routes are important commercial shipping hubs and control the shipping flow, as compared to countries with smaller markets.
 Some places have high traffic surges because they are points of passage for ships – acting as chokepoints.
 This also leads to a huge cargo imbalance on many ocean routes.

 As the world trade grows, the maritime industry is growing – and shipping routes are becoming busier.
 Containers and associated maritime transport systems have been crucial to globalization and the world economy.
-Which is why, most of the shipping industry is dominated by cargo and containers, in terms of cargo value.
+This is why, most of the shipping industry is dominated by cargo and containers, in terms of cargo value.

 Controlling Container Tariff on Shipping Routes

-On marine lanes with a lot of traffic, carrier-owned-containers or COC containers are often the best solutions.
+On marine lanes with a lot of traffic, carrier owned containers, or COC containers, are often the best solutions.
 In cases where the shipment originates in a “high surplus” area i.e. a region where trade imbalances result in an overstock of empty containers — using COC can give significant discounts in freight charges.
-But, on most other routes, shipper-owned-containers or SOC containers could be the go-to choice.
+But, on most other routes, shipper owned containers, or SOC containers, could be the go-to choice.
 Especially because of the control they offer on supply, ownership, and cost.

 The Europe-Asia and transpacific routes often have cargo surplus.
 This needs to be managed well.
 Shipping networks can be optimized by rationalizing cargo ports, shipping trade routes, transit time, and containers.
 These are the top 10 most profitable shipping routes for container traders.